etanzapinsky/voyeur/README.md

 # voyeur
 Voyuer is the code used to control a robotic Venetian blind.
 It consists of a Raspberry Pi 3, a camera and screen to display the camera output.
 It using OpenCV to control a servo to close a Venetion blind when it detects a face and open a Venetian blind when it doesn't detect a face.

 The goal of the work is to question how we interact with technology.
-What happens if we think of our screens as windows and the very act of looking through them is voyueristic?
-What happens when they start reacting to us and look back?
+Is looking at our screens similar to looking through windows?
+What permission do we have to look through these windows?
+Who is controlling what we see through these screens?
+What happens if the screens react to our presence?

 _NOTE: The project is still in development and this code/instructions are for a very early prototype._